zurry8474/effulgencetech-devops-fully-automated-infra/README.md

 2) #### Skipping all the checks on the Jenkins file comment the checkov scan lines accordingly with # (sure to shell)

 ## Finally observe the whole flow and understand the integrations :)
-# Happy learning, everyone 😊 😊
+# Happy learning from EffulgenceTech